Small business phone services to help you work more efficiently.

 What is a softphone?

 The word softphone is short for ‘software telephone.’
-It’s an umbrella term that includes desktop and mobile applications for small business phone services.
+It’s an umbrella term that includes desktop and mobile apps for business phone services.
 The phone software is loaded onto a device (your laptop, PC, or smartphone) via an app.

 Once installed, users access the phone’s dashboard to manage their calls.
 To make calls, they use a touchpad on a mobile phone or a mouse and keyboard on a computer.